8 sustainable retail ideas to implement in your stores

 Just like second-hand is experiencing a renaissance, so too are rental business models.
 The change has already transformed the music and entertainment industry – think how Spotify has supplanted compact-disc sales and downloads, and how Netflix has replaced video stores and boxsets – and it’s likely to affect more industries in the coming years.

-In fashion, services like Rent the Runway, an online rental for clothes and accessories that includes luxury items, are meeting consumer hunger for newness without causing the same damage as fast fashion – prioritizing experiences over ownership, and making luxury more accessible to different kinds of consumers.
+In fashion, services like Rent the Runway, an online rental for clothes and accessories that includes luxury items, are meeting consumer hunger for newness without causing the same damage as fast fashion – prioritizing experiences over ownership and making luxury more accessible to different kinds of consumers.
+Other businesses like IKEA are exploring rental models as part of their goal to improve circularity with their products and appeal to more environmentally conscious consumers.

 With more businesses venturing into the rental market, this is a consumption model that’s likely to grow and stick around for the future.
 US analyst McKinsey believes that established players will progressively regard alternative ownership as a force they need to embrace, or at least test, through new collaboration models with retailers or start-ups in the sector.
 This will require careful business-model considerations, and a clear choice between partnerships, in-house development, or mergers and acquisitions.
 Technology has a critical role to play too.
 So, when deciding what technology underpins your retail operation, particularly when it comes to your Point of Sale, it’s worth considering what tools and functionality you’ll need in the future, as modes of consumption continue to change.